Hero Photo

 CUAHSI will accept collaborative proposals.
 Please identify a team leader who will be the point of contact with CUAHSI throughout the project.
 The team leader will be required to submit their CV and a letter of support from their advisor, if a graduate student, with the application.

-1. The degree to which the proposed activities are required to address the research question being posed.
+1. The degree to which the proposed activities are required to address the stated problem.

-2. Are the proposed activities sufficient to address the research question?
+2. Are the proposed activities sufficient to address the research problem?

 3. Does the student have the necessary background knowledge/training/experience to take full advantage of this activity?